ArpON

 ArpON (ARP handler inspection) is a computer software project to improve network security.
 It has attracted interest among network managers and academic researchers and is frequently cited as a means of protecting against ARP-based attacks.

 Motivation

-The Address Resolution Protocol (ARP) has security issues.
-These include the Man In The Middle (MITM) attack through the ARP Spoofing, ARP Cache Poisoning or ARP Poison Routing attacks.
+The Address Resolution Protocol (ARP) has many security issues.
+These include the Man In The Middle (MITM) attack through the ARP spoofing, ARP cache poisoning, Denial of Service and ARP poison routing attacks.

 Solution

-ArpON is a Host-based solution that make the ARP standardized protocol secure in order to avoid the Man In The Middle (MITM) attack through the ARP spoofing, ARP cache poisoning or ARP poison routing attack.

-This is possible using three kinds of anti ARP spoofing techniques:
+ArpON is a host-based solution that makes the ARP secure and avoids the man-in-the-middle attack through ARP spoofing, ARP cache poisoning or ARP poison routing.
+This is possible using three kinds of anti-ARP-spoofing techniques: